AnnaGr-Git/DL_Denoising_SpeechSeparation/README.md

 ```

 ##### Training DPRNN and SVoice on DTU HPC
 Due to high computational resources, the training was done using the DTU HPC.
 The steps required are the same as for DPRNN.
-Those are decribed in the [Wiki](
+Those are decribed in the [Wiki](https://github.com/AnnaGr-Git/DL_Denoising_SpeechSeparation/wiki).

 #### Logs